 Smooth and silky but not overly rich, with just enough sweetness and warming spice, it’s like fall in a mug.

-More warming fall and winter drink recipes:
+More warming fall drink recipes:

 A soothing caffeine-free pumpkin spice tea latte made with rooibos tea, that's like fall in a mug.